-Virtual Private Networks, short VPN, serve a variety of purposes.
+Virtual Private Networks, short VPNs, serve a variety of purposes.
 From providing unfiltered access to contents on the Internet over privacy and security benefits to bypassing country-locks of select services.

 Regardless of for what it is used for, it works always in the same way.
 A secure connection is created from the local computer system to a remote server that is maintained by the VPN company.
 From there, connections to the Internet are established.

 Internet traffic flows through the remote server so that Internet services communicate with it directly and not with the local system.